 When I first sat down, he told me I could take my mask off.
 I didn’t, but I wanted to.
 He proceeded to tell me how it makes him feel when we walk into his space covered head to toe, as though he was infectious, as though I was protecting myself from him.
 A tear rolled down his cheek as he shared his feelings, and still, I kept my mask on.
 I shared with him how I felt, that I didn’t want to be wearing all of this “protective” equipment, but that I believe deep in my soul that it is the right thing because I need to know that I am keeping him safe and he understood that.
 By the end of the visit, he made me promise to come back, even if I had to wear a mask.
 I made that promise.

-I got in my car after that visit and I took my mask off… there were indentations across my face and I could feel them as though they were bruises and while they will fade, the scars of all of this will remain.
+I got in my car after that visit and I took my mask off.
+There were deep indentations across my face and I could feel them as though they were bruises, and while they will fade, the scars of all of this will remain.
 We will never forget these times.

 I spoke to the daughter of a patient asking me how she can be with her dad when the place he lived in was on lock down.
 He was dying and she couldn’t be with him, she was the only family he had.
 She would have been willing to cover herself head to toe with “protective” equipment if it meant spending one more minute with her father.
 She will never get this time back and these will be her last memories.
 I gathered together my best advice and suggestions of ways she can let him know she is with him, even though she is not and while this helped her, I think what she really needed was to have someone listen to her share how hard this is for her.
 I listened.